Party All the Time: Remixes and covers

 In 2006, house DJ and producer Sharam Tayebi of Deep Dish released a remix of the song, known simply as "PATT" (an acronym for "Party All the Time"), which peaked at No. 8 on the UK Singles Chart on December 30, 2006 and at No. 4 on the Polish Airplay Chart in early 2007.
 The song also peaked at number 87 on the Australian ARIA Charts.

-Finnish band Children of Bodom covered the song in 2011, as a bonus track on the Japanese edition of their album Relentless Reckless Forever.

 In 2014, Gwyneth Paltrow covered the song in the Glee season 5 episode "New Directions".

-Finnish stoner rock band Mangoo also covered the song on their 2017 album The Heat.

 In 2019, American progressive rock/metal band Thank You Scientist released a cover of the song, accompanied by a humorous music video.

-Guitarist Eric Calderone covered the song in 2022 on his YouTube channel.

 In 2023, American boy band Big Time Rush released their version of the song titled "I Just Want To (Party All the Time)" for their album Another Life.
 Also in 2023 a remix by Hannah Laing and HVRR reached number 51 in the UK Singles Chart.

+In 2026, American artist Sturgill Simpson (under his stage name Johnny Blue Skies) released a cover of the song as the ninth track on his album, Mutiny After Midnight, which explored disco themes alongside country styles.